 18 (-6 – 11)

 The model contains almost only my own components.
-There are a few traces of Google left like the table legs and parts of the chairs in the dining room.
+There are a few traces of Google/the Sketchup team left such as the arcade games and musical instruments.
 These will be replaced as soon as possible.
 However there's nothing in this model that isn't made by either me or Google.

 This is much more than another low polygon component for my huge castle.
 It's also the first real world car model that I've made and it's a quit good car.
 The Stingray is my favorite car and the 69 model is the best looking but I couldn't find any blueprints so I made the 63 version instead which perhaps is the most famous one.